cloudwan/gohan/README.md

     title: Network
 ```

-## Define your application policy ##
+## Define your application policy

-Gohan can use OpenStack Keystone as Identity management system.
+Gohan can use OpenStack Keystone as an identity management system.
+You can
-You can configure API access policy based on role information on Keystone.
+configure API access policy based on role information in Keystone.

-Policy has following properties.
+A policy has the following properties:

-- id : Identitfy of the policy
+- `id`: identity of the policy
-- principal : Keystone Role
+- `principal`: Keystone Role
-- action: one of `create`, `read`, `update`, `delete` for CRUD operations
+- `action`: one of `create`, `read`, `update`, `delete` for CRUD operations on
-  on resource or any custom actions defined by schema performed on a
+resource or any custom actions defined by schema performed on a
   resource or `*` for all actions
-- effect : Allow api access or not
+- `effect`: Allow API access or not
-- resource : target resource
-  you can specify target resource using "path" and "properties"
+- `resource`: target resource you can specify target resource using "path" and "properties"
-- condition : addtional condition (see below)
+- `condition` : additional condition (see below)
-- tenant_id : regexp matching the tenant, defaults to ``.*``
+- `tenant_id` : regexp matching the tenant, defaults to `.*`

 ```yaml
   policies: